indexed-xyz/docs/README.md

 > When using this dataset in its current form, be aware that it's not yet finalized.
 Check out our [FAQ](FAQ.md) before getting started.

-The Indexed Dataset is a public domain, [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) licensed dataset for doing analysis on near real-time data on blockchains.
+The Indexed Dataset is a permanently free, public domain, [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) licensed dataset for doing analysis on near real-time data on blockchains.
 The dataset is backed an alliance of web3 and cloud organizations with the goal of providing a way to easily analyze data from your laptop or servers without being locked into any specific cloud.

 The data is kept up to date with the goal of under ten minutes refresh.
 While not real-time enough for gaming use-cases, it is fast enough to support a wide range of analyses and features.